mbcarbonetto/qiime2-session/Hands-on-V2.md

 - How many reads remain after quality filtering?
 - Which sample has the minimum frequency of reads? and the maximum?

-We have now the feature table: **table.qza**, and we have assigned a representative sequence for each feature: **representative_sequences.qza**.
+We have now a feature table: **table.qza**, and we have assigned a representative sequence for each feature: **representative_sequences.qza**.
-Before we continue with the analysis we can export the feature table son we can explore data with another software if needed.
+Before we continue with the analysis we can export the feature table so we can explore data with other software if needed.

 &#x1F536; In order to export **table.qza** run: